beneti/titleizePTBR/README.md

 # TitleizePTBR

-TODO: Write a gem description
+Just a easy way to titleize names for pt-BR.
+Special hug for reu (https://github.com/reu) for help to my first gem :D

 ## Installation